julianchurchill/text-adventure/README.md

 - [FEATURE] Actions buttons view should be fixed size and scrollable - 1/4 to 1/3 of the screen height
 - [FEATURE] Ruby counter should show how many out of how many achieved - e.g. 10/100

+- [FEATURE] Instead of direction navigator use hyper-text in description...
-- [FEATURE] Direction navigator - instead of top, bottom, right, left clickable labels use a compass with small labels.
+- [FEATURE] ... or direction navigator - instead of top, bottom, right, left clickable labels use a compass with small labels.

 - [FEATURE] In model content txt items can only be used in one direction, e.g. a spade with a mound of earth and the target item has to include the definition of what happens.
 If the original item (e.g. spade) includes this information it is ignored.
 Should this be changed to be bi-directional?
 It would make writing content easier but needs considering as it might not always be appropriate.